Access Driving Instructor Training. Become a Driving Instructor in Hinckley or Leicester

 Pass rate is 57 out 75.

 You are given 1 1/2 hours to complete the test, but most people finish early.
-Best of all nearly all our students pass first time!
+Best of all, 99% of our students pass first time!
 I have never known anyone training with us ultimately not to pass this test.

-You get in-car training to totally fit in with your requirements, on average 10 to 15 hours is more than adequate to bring a candidates driving up to standard.
+You get in-car training to totally fit in with your requirements, on average 10 to 15 hours is more than adequate to bring a candidate's driving up to standard.
 Mock test scenario, plus final test preparation.
-In between the in-car training, you must practice, and adopt part 2 style as your normal way of driving.
+In between the in-car training, you must practise, and adopt part 2 style as your normal way of driving.

 A Driving Standards Agency supervising examiner conducts the driving, and eyesight test.
 The test is approximately an hour long.
 You are expected to drive in a business-like, disciplined manner along a varied route showing your ability to manoeuvre, and control the car safely.